Solmira-Linux/SolmiraLinux/README.md

 ## Getting Started

-Solmira Linux ISOs can be found in the Releases page.
+You can build an ISO through the Codeberg repository, which will allow you to receive the latest updates.

-You can also build an ISO through the GitHub repository, which will allow you to receive the latest updates.
+You can also build the ISO through the GitHub mirror, but there is a chance for this mirror to not be properly updated, so always use Codeberg if you can.

 ### Prerequisites